joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/big-o/README.md

 ### Figure Out the Big O Notation of Solutions to Some Problems You've Solved in the Past.

-This is the lab that you'll submit to Canvas. https://canvas.instructure.com/courses/2919273/assignments/27946573
+Go to Canvas for the assignment.

 After you've completed and submitted the lab, you can continue onto the next step:

 ### Accumulate Points on Codewars

 Continue to solve assigned problems.
-Use the [tracker](https://codewars-tracker-fe.herokuapp.com) to find which problems you have to solve.